CLI

 2.5 Create a encryption secret which is a password to the safe carrying your private key to make your private key is handled safely.
 Press enter to auto generate

-2.6 Pass the secrets to resolve in the DSL workflow during execution
+2.6 Pass the secrets to resolve in the DSL workflow during execution.
+For our real estate workflow example, we need:

 2.7 Wait for few seconds and you will see a success screen with your attestor image